-- The north of the District is crossed by the M6 and M54 motorways and is the location of the terminus of the M6 Toll motorway. - The A449 provides a north south corridor through the district linking into Stafford and the West Midlands and is designated as trunk road between the A5 and M54, as well as a link southwards into Worcestershire. - The A5, A41, A454 and A458 provide east-west links into the West Midlands and the A5 is designated a trunk road to the east of the A449. - The M6, M6 toll, M54, A449 (between the M54 and A5) and the A5 (east of the A449) form the Strategic Road Network (SRN) in the district with Highways England responsible for their maintenance and highway improvements. - The remainder of the highway network (with the exception of private roads) is the responsibility of Staffordshire County Council. - Staffordshire County Council has produced a draft Integrated Transport Strategy for South Staffordshire (October 2017) providing key information on issues such as roads requiring essential structural maintenance, road safety and other local transport issues (see Appendix A). - The preferred route (Option B west) for a new M54 to M6 link road was announced in 2018 that will help address congestion on this stretch of A460 which is currently at capacity.
-The DCO application for this is to be submitted early 2020.
+- The north of the district is crossed by the M6 and M54 motorways and is the location of the terminus of the M6 Toll motorway. - The A449 provides a north south corridor through the district linking into Stafford and the West Midlands and is designated as trunk road between the A5 and M54, as well as a link southward into Worcestershire. - The A5, A41, A454 and A458 provide east-west links into the West Midlands and the A5 is designated a trunk road to the east of the A449. - The M6, M6 toll, M54, A449 (between the M54 and A5) and the A5 (east of the A449) form the Strategic Road Network (SRN) in the district with Highways England responsible for their maintenance and highway improvements. - The remainder of the highway network (except for private roads) is the responsibility of Staffordshire County Council. - Staffordshire County Council has produced a District Integrated Transport Strategy for South Staffordshire (October 2017) providing key information on issues such as roads requiring essential structural maintenance, road safety and other local transport issues (see Appendix A). - The preferred route (Option B west) for a new M54 to M6 link road was announced in 2018 that will help address congestion on this stretch of A460 which is currently at capacity.
+The DCO examination relating to this application closed on 21 April 2021 and the Secretary of State's decision is expected in October 2021.
+The scheme is programmed for completion in 2024-25.